 Avebury and Stonehenge Guided Tours Gallery

 We feel very lucky to be offering guided tours in one of the most spectacular and picturesque areas of the UK.
-As an Avebury and Stonehenge guide I couldn’t have a better area to show off and as a local I know all the hidden corners and lesser known monuments of the World Heritage Site and the surrounding area, The region is filled with extraordinary ancient sites, towns full of remarkable medieval and Georgian architecture and a landscape that is unsurpassed in its natural beauty.
+As an Avebury and Stonehenge guide I couldn’t have a better area to show off and, as a local, I know all the hidden corners and lesser known monuments of the World Heritage Site and the surrounding area, The region is filled with extraordinary ancient sites, towns full of remarkable medieval and Georgian architecture and a landscape that is unsurpassed in its natural beauty.

 Stonehenge is probably the UK’s most iconic monument and has to be a great place to start for any photo gallery.
-Because it is photogenic whatever the season I have literally thousands of photographs of this unique place.
+Because it is so photogenic whatever the season I have literally thousands of photographs of this unique place.